 Add this mixture to a cocktail shaker filled with ice and shake until chilled.

 Pour, do not strain, over the large ice cube in the old-fashioned glass.

 Tap on the cherry bitters, garnish with the pie crust square, a few Luxardo Maraschino Cherries and serve.

 1 Tablespoon Luxardo Maraschino Liqueur

 Melt the butter in a small sauté pan.
 Grate the lemon zest over the butter then squeeze in the juice of the lemon.
-Add the sugar and cook over high heat just until the syrup thickens, about a minute.
+Add the sugar and the cinnamon then cook over medium high heat just until the syrup thickens, about a minute.
 Watch carefully, this can burn quickly.
 Stir in the Luxardo.
 Set aside for your cocktail and allow to cool a bit.

 "Free folk don't follow names, or little cloth animals sewn on a tunic ...
 They won't dance for coins, they don't care how your style yourself or what that chain of office means or who your grandsire was.
 They follow strength.
 They follow the man."